Kava-Labs/kava/x/cdp/spec/04_begin_block.md

 - If `SavingsDistributionFrequency` seconds have elapsed since the previous distribution, the savings rate is applied to all accounts that hold stable asset.
 - Each account that holds stable asset is distributed a ratable portion of the surplus that is apportioned to the savings rate.
 - If distribution occurred, the time of the distribution is recorded.

-## Update Previous Block Time

-The current block time is recorded.